ePages-de/epages-devportal/_posts/2020/2020-05-15-constraints-and-freedom-writing-perfect-program.md

 }
 ```

-## Errors not found?
+## Well...
+Not really
-We run our program and start manually testing it (we don't want to write unit tests to keep our program as small as possible, but keep in mind that in a real world perfect application this is a must).
+We run our program and start manually testing it (we don't want to write unit tests to keep our program as small as possible, but keep in mind that this is a must if we want to make our program perfect in every way).
 This gives us the following:

 ```